Citation, DOI and article data

 Diagnostic radiographic findings include:

-- absent/hypoplastic patellae (with a tendency to recurrent dislocation)
+- fragmented/absent/hypoplastic patellae with a tendency for recurrent patellar dislocation

-- hypoplasia of the radial head or capitellum (leading to subluxation/dislocation)
+- hypoplasia of the radial head and/or capitellum leading to subluxation or dislocation dorsally

-The bilateral posterior iliac horns are due to exostoses arising from the posterior aspect of the iliac bones are present in as many as 80% of patients; this finding is considered pathognomonic for the syndrome.
+The bilateral posterior iliac horns, due to exostoses arising from the posterior aspect of the iliac bones, are present in as many as 80% of patients; this finding is considered pathognomonic for the syndrome.
+The horns may be capped by an epiphysis.
 Other features include:

 For absent patella(e), consider: